iman42/IF-Store/README.md

 ## Dependencies:

 - [Docker Compose](https://docs.docker.com/compose/install/), usually included in "Docker Desktop" for Windows and Mac, otherwise needs to be installed separately.
+- A running docker engine (start the docker desktop program)

 ## To test: